 In order for the community not to have to bear an excessive debt burden, the Zermatt burghers had to agree to contribute their labour on a voluntary basis during the construction of the hotel.
 In return for their non-profitable labour, the use of the hotel however became an anchored right, a right which still exists today.
 With the further development of tourism and the rise in popularity of winter sports, such ‘burgher establishments’ became increasingly numerous.

-In the meantime, the citizenry has come to own and operate various hotels, group accommodation facilities, waited restaurants, self-service restaurants, (snow) bars and souvenir shops.
+In the meantime, the citizenry has come to own and operate various hotels, mountain lodges, waited restaurants, self-service restaurants, (snow) bars and souvenir shops.
 In addition, it leases out various commercial sites and premises in the village and in the mountain region of Zermatt.